 It’s Beginning to Look a lot Like Christmas

 A movement started to domesticate Christmas, to take it inside the home, to give it meaning, and to give it to children.
 In 1843, Charles Dickens played a large role in revising Christmas when he wrote A Christmas Carol and the Christmas he described was an intimate family celebration of generosity and reflection.
-Santa Claus fit right in with this Christmas revision and the New York elite latched onto him.
+Santa Claus fit right in with this Christmas revision and the New York elite latched on.

 Santa further matured with the help of two New Yorkers:

-- In 1863, Thomas Nast, a political cartoonist, was commissioned to illustrate Santa Claus for Harper’s Weekly.
+- In 1863, Thomas Nast, a political cartoonist, was commissioned to illustrate Santa for Harper’s Weekly.
 Over the next decade, his Santa series changed Santa into a tall, plump man with a white beard.
-He also gave us the North Pole, the workshop, the elves, Mrs. Claus, the letters from children, and the naughty and nice list.
+He also gave us the North Pole, the workshop, the elves, Mrs. Claus, letters from children, and the naughty and nice list.